Multidimensional continued fractions and symbolic codings of toral translations: Abstract

 \section{Abstract}

-It has been a long standing problem to find good symbolic codings for translations on the $d$-dimensional torus that enjoy the beautiful properties of Sturmian sequences like low complexity and good local discrepancy properties (i.e., bounded remainder sets of any scale).
+It has been a long standing problem to find good symbolic codings for translations on the $d$-dimensional torus that enjoy the beautiful properties of Sturmian sequences like low factor complexity and good local discrepancy properties.
 Inspired by Rauzy's approach we construct such codings in terms of multidimensional continued fraction algorithms that are realized by sequences of substitutions.
-In particular, given any strongly convergent continued fraction algorithm, these sequences lead to renormalization schemes which produce symbolic codings and bounded remainder sets at all scales in a natural way.
+In particular, given any exponentially convergent continued fraction algorithm, these sequences lead to renormalization schemes which produce symbolic codings of toral translations and bounded remainder sets at all scales in a natural way.

-As strong convergence of a continued fraction algorithm results in a Pisot type property of the attached symbolic dynamical systems, our approach provides a systematic way to confirm purely discrete spectrum results for wide classes of dynamical systems.
+The exponential convergence properties of a continued fraction algorithm can be viewed in terms of a Pisot type condition imposed on an attached symbolic dynamical system.
+Using this fact, our approach provides a systematic way to confirm purely discrete spectrum results for wide classes of symbolic dynamical systems.
 Indeed, as our examples illustrate, we are able to confirm the Pisot conjecture for many well-known families of sequences of substitutions.
-These examples comprise classical algorithms like the Jacobi-Perron, Brun, Cassainge-Selmer, and Arnoux-Rauzy algorithms.
+These examples comprise classical algorithms like the Jacobi--Perron, Brun, Cassaigne--Selmer, and Arnoux--Rauzy algorithms.

-As a consequence, we gain symbolic codings of almost all translations of the $2$-dimensional torus having subword complexity $2n+1$ that are balanced on all factors (and hence, bounded remainder sets at all scales).
-Using the Brun algorithm, we also give symbolic codings of almost all $3$-dimensional torus translations with multi-scale bounded remainder sets.
+As a consequence, we gain symbolic codings of almost all translations of the $2$-dimensional torus having factor complexity $2n+1$ that are balanced for words, which leads to multiscale bounded remainder sets.
+Using the Brun algorithm, we also give symbolic codings of almost all $3$-dimensional toral translations having multiscale bounded remainder sets.